-Map showing proposed broadly spaced broadband seismic stations (red stars), existing permanent stations (blue triangles) and previously temporary deployed seismic stations (black circles).
-Insets show an enlarged map of the two dense transects of 3-component nodal seismic stations (black bars with broadband station every ~30 km (red stars), following roads, based on logistics considerations) with active volcanoes (magenta triangles).
+Map showing proposed broadly spaced broadband seismic stations (red stars), existing permanent stations (blue triangles), and previously temporary deployed seismic stations (black circles).
+Insets show an enlarged map of the two dense transects of 3-component nodal seismic stations (black bars with broadband station every ~30 km) and active volcanoes (magenta triangles).
 Stations CORD, ZOND and TRQA are permanent.
-Many previous seismic deployments had small apertures and only recorded a limited time (small black circles).
-Although these data are useful for some studies, we need to have stations across the Andes recording at the same time for many important studies.
+Small black circles are previous seismic deployments with small apertures and only recorded during a limited time.

 Planned Seismic Methods